lockss/lockss-rtd-manual/docs/installing/running.rst

 Testing the K3s Node
 --------------------

-During this phase, :program:`install-lockss` runs a series of tests to verify that the K3s node is operational.
+During this phase, :program:`install-lockss` runs a series of tests to verify that the K3s node is operational and its networking and DNS infrastructure is working.
 This phase begins with the heading:

 .. code-block::